Chia-Network/chialisp-web/docs/primitives/offers.md

 ## Conclusion

 Offers are a refreshing new way to swap tokens in a decentralized way without a third party exchange or placing trust in others.
 They can be shared in any method you choose and accepted by anyone without worrying about the offer being tampered with.

+For additional details on how Offers work, see [this article](https://aggsig.me/offers.html).